-The C4 Engine is a comprehensive suite of professional, robustly implemented game programming tools for PS4, PS3, Windows, Mac, and Linux.
+The C4 Engine is a comprehensive suite of professional, robustly implemented game programming tools for the PlayStation 4, Windows, Mac OS X, Linux, and iOS platforms.

 I've been working with this engine for almost 2 years and love the code base.
 You do not need external libraries like stdlib or boost and nothing is hidden, so in the rare case that bugs are encountered, they are found and removed by the engine creator almost immediately.